spine-tools/Spine-Toolbox/README.md

     Make sure you have the right Python version in the system path, or then use the full path of the Python version you want to use.

-    Instead of venv, one can also use a new [conda](https://docs.conda.io/projects/conda/) environment using
+    Instead of venv, one can also use a new [conda](https://docs.conda.io/projects/conda/) environment using e.g.

         conda create -n spinetoolbox python=3.9